This is Post 5 in the ‘Meditation Guidance’ series.

 Consciousness is Non-Computational

-To better grasp the distinctive and extraordinary thinking capabilities of human beings, it is helpful to compare human thinking with that of the logical processing of a computer.
-A computer can never develop true objectivity however powerful it may be – and it certainly cannot develop Consciousness.
+To better grasp the distinctive and extraordinary thinking capabilities of human beings, it is helpful to compare human thinking with that of the logical processing of a computer, and to recognise how profoundly different it is.
+A computer can never develop the attitude that we call objectivity however powerful it may be – and it certainly cannot develop Consciousness.
 It can process logically, and even ‘learn’ by accumulating vast amounts of data according to its human programmers intentions, but it is incapable of reflecting on what it is doing.
 Because a computer cannot consciously observe its own thought processes in the way a human being can, it can never develop the sort of objectivity, or the sort of depth of understanding, that is so characteristic of high-level human reasoning.
 Continue reading